Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Omega Oils for Skin Health

-Additionally, as part of your complete skincare, there are the Omega 3,6,9 fatty acids that combine with the oils of your skin and help your skin cleansing routine to be even more effective.
-Namely, these fatty acids are remarkable ingredients for skin.
+The oils you will be using in your oil-cleansing are high in Omega fatty acids.
+These fatty acids are remarkable ingredients for skin.
 They serve as the essential building blocks of skin’s surface layers, creating a smoother, younger-looking, and healthier complexion, no matter your age or skin type.

 Here are some of the things topical application of omega healthy fatty acids can do for your skin: